You are currently viewing Dra Zhi, the Four Great Meditation Cliffs of Guru Rinpoche in Bumthang

 The sacred site of Choedrak became popular only in the 18th century when the great Drukpa monk Ngawang Trinley from Punakha rebuilt the monastery.
 Though the site is Choje Drak, it is known as Choedra.

-There are several Bhutanese-style traditional structures built around the meditation caves.
-Choedrak is mostly a hermitage used for retreats and solitary life by religious masters and monks.
+Several traditional Bhutanese structures are built around the meditation caves.
+Choedrak is mostly a hermitage used by religious masters and monks for retreats and solitary life.

-One can see the imprints of Guru Rinpoche and his tigress on the rocks at the holy site as evidence of his visit to Choedrak.
+The imprints of Guru Rinpoche and his tigress on the rocks at the holy site are evidence of his visit to Choedrak.
 Guru Rinpoche is said to have flown from Paro Taktsang on a tigress.
 The meditation cave also justifies his arrival and meditation at the site for the well-being of all sentient beings.

 There are three stone thrones.
-The one at the top is said to be of Sangay Yepamey, the middle is of Chenrezig and the bottom is of Guru Padmasambhava.
-There’s a plain ground below the throne of Guru Rinpoche where it is said that Khandroms have offered the songs as a gesture of gratitude for Guru’s doctrine.
+The one at the top is said to be of Sangay Yepamey, the middle is of Chenrezig, and the bottom is of Guru Padmasambhava.
+There’s a plain ground below the throne of Guru Rinpoche, where it is said that Khandroms have offered the songs as a gesture of gratitude for the Guru’s doctrine.

 2. Kunzangdrak, one of the four great cliffs (Dra Zhi)